For students

 All about that bass

-Play just the bass line or tonic of each chord while singing your part over it.
+Play just the bass line or the tonic of each chord while singing your part over it.
 The focus is lining up the rhythm.
-Excellent for anyone working on self-accompaniment.
+This is an excellent strategy for anyone working on self-accompaniment.
+Requires some piano knowledge.

 #80